geowiki-net/leaflet-geowiki/README.md

 Static Methods:
 * addExtension({ ... }): Add an extension to LeafletGeowiki.
 The following options can be passed:
   * initFun(object, callback): a function which will be called when a LeafletGeowiki object is initialized (you could hook to events in this function).
+* setOption(option, value): set the specified option to the specified value.
+The 'updateOptions' event (with: key) will be emitted.